Ajeypalsingh/Ajeypalsingh/README.md

 # 👦 About me

-## Hello world.
+### Hello world.
 I'm Ajaypal Singh, a student at MITT Winnipeg.
-Learning
-## some skills to do something extraordinary things.
+Learning  some skills to do something extraordinary things.
+Started with printing `Hello World` n' now diving deep in the amzing game of codes....

 `😄 You liked cover photo??
 Don't say no 😥 I love that.......`

-#### I'm a passionate developer learning to create fully functional websites and softwares
-#### that make people's life easy.
-Feel free to browse my repositories and projects, and don't
+### I'm a passionate developer, learning to create fully functional websites and softwares that make people's life easy.
+Feel free to browse my repositories and give your valuable feedbacks .If you have any query or collaboration opportunity for me, I am always online on [E-mail](mailto:ajeypals7@gmail.com)......
-#### hesitate to contact me 🙂 if you have any questions or would like to collaborate on a project.

 ```JavaScript
 function thanksForVisit() {